foooooooooooooooooooooooooootw/Python-LAN-Chat/README.md

   <li> What if internet wasn't available?</li>
   <li> What if you wanted to send it to multiple computers?</li>
   <li> What if it was a big file and there was a file limit like most online services have?</li>
-  <li> Thumbdrives are also a great alternative except it gets real tiring to look for one, plug it in and out of computers etc. and not to mention the transfer speed of USB and the potential file size limit there too (e.g. FAT32 only allows 4GB)</li>
+  <li> Thumbdrives are also a great alternative except it gets real tiring to look for one, plug it in and out of computers etc. especially if you want to distribute a file to many computers</li>
 </ul>

 ### Why not leverage TCP or use another programming language?